-Notes to 2021 Summary Compensation Table:
+Notes to 2022 Summary Compensation Table:

 Column (a) - Named Executive Officers.
-Our NEOs include our Chief Executive Officer, Chief Financial Officer, and the next three highest paid executive officers for the fiscal year ended December 31, 2021.
-Mr. Asmussen and Ms. Toman commenced employment with ParentCo on February 10, 2020 and March 1, 2020, respectively, and all NEOs were appointed to their current positions on April 1, 2020 in connection with the Separation.
-Ms. Toman separated from Arconic effective December 31, 2021.
-Under applicable SEC rules, 2019 compensation for Ms. Miller and Mr. Vrablec has been excluded as neither was a named executive officer during that year.
+Our NEOs include our Chief Executive Officer, Chief Financial Officer, and the next three highest paid executive officers for the fiscal year ended December 31, 2022.
+Mr. Asmussen commenced employment with ParentCo on February 10, 2020, and Mr. Myers, Mr. Asmussen, and Mr. Vrablec were appointed to their current positions on April 1, 2020 in connection with the Separation.
+Ms. Perreiah and Mr. Woodall were each appointed to their current positions on August 5, 2022.
+Prior to such appointments, each of Ms. Perreiah and Mr. Woodall was a non-executive officer of the Company.
+Under applicable SEC rules, 2020 and 2021 compensation for Ms. Perreiah and Mr. Woodall has been excluded as neither was a named executive officer during those years.

 Column (c) - Salary.
 This column represents each NEO's annual base salary actually paid.
-For 2020, the amounts reflect (i) start dates of February 10, 2020 for Mr. Asmussen and March 1, 2020 for Ms. Toman, (ii) base salaries in effect as approved by ParentCo for periods prior to April 1, 2020 for each of Mr. Myers, Ms. Miller and Mr. Vrablec, and (iii) the 20% reductions in base salary (30% with respect to Mr. Myers) adopted as part of the Company's cost savings initiatives in response to the COVID-19 pandemic that were effective April 16, 2020 - August 31, 2020.
+For 2022, the amounts reflect, for each of Ms. Perreiah and Mr. Woodall, the salary previously applicable for the period January 1, 2022 - August 4, 2022 and the current salary for the period August 5, 2022 - December 31, 2022.
+For 2020, the amounts reflect (i) a start date of February 10, 2020 for Mr. Asmussen, (ii) base salaries in effect as approved by ParentCo for periods prior to April 1, 2020 for each of Mr. Myers and Mr. Vrablec, and (iii) the 20% reductions in base salary (30% with respect to Mr. Myers) adopted as part of the Company's cost savings initiatives in response to the COVID-19 pandemic that were effective April 16, 2020 - August 31, 2020.